Cleft lip repair surgery takes place when the baby is at least 3 months old. Cleft palate repair surgery usually happens between 6-12 months.

 Typical hospital policy is that you can only bring in unopened cartons, bottles or tins of your child’s formula.
 If you bring a tin of formula powder, you can give it to one of the nurses on the ward and they will send it to the Milk Kitchen to be made up for you.

-If your child is having an operation to their palate they will need to have soft food for two to three weeks after the surgery.
+If your child is having an operation on their palate they will need to have soft food for two to three weeks after the surgery.
 Your surgical team can give you more advice around this.

 What should I bring for myself?